tacoinfra/dev.tezos.com/src/content/getting-started/3-deploy-transactions-to-the-testnet-and-mainet.md

 ---
 type: getting-started
 priority: 3
-title: Deploying transactions to the testnet and mainet
+title: Deploy transactions to the testnet and mainnet
 description: Create and sign transactions.
 Deploy and interact with the contracts that you’ve created.
 tutorials:
   - title: Contract Origination & Interaction